pantheon-systems/documentation/source/_docs/custom-certificates.md

 ---
 title: Custom Certificates on the Global CDN
-description: For contract customers who need to retain custom TLS certificates.
+description: For contract customers who need to retain custom TLS certificates, bring your own certificate to the Global CDN to replace legacy HTTPS service.
 earlyaccess: true
 earlynote: This documentation covers features and options not available across the entire platform.
 ---

 ## Access